nginx-shib/shibboleth-fastcgi/README.rst

 Unfortunately, the default distributions don’t come with it built by default.

 This is powered by `Vagrant <http://vagrantup.com>`_ to quickly spin up a CentOS VM, recompile the RPMs, and destroy it afterwards.
-If you're not so inclined to use Vagrant (why?), then you can use the ``rebuild.sh`` script directly on your own RHEL or CentOS VM.
+If you're less than inclined to use Vagrant, then you can use the ``rebuild.sh`` script directly on your own RHEL or CentOS VM.

 Go!
 ---

 This will always build the **latest version** of the Shibboleth SP.

 #.
 Ensure Vagrant is installed.
-This was tested with Vagrant 1.2.7 and
+This was tested with Vagrant 1.6.3 and
-   VirtualBox 4.2.16.
+   VirtualBox 4.3.16.

 #.
 Run this::